 - How much capital do you have available for your initial investment?
 Can you afford a large down payment, or are the lower cost of REIT shares more feasible?

-No matter what you choose, investing in real estate is an excellent way to strengthen your financial freedom and stability.
-While real estate has been the investment asset of choice for top-tier investors for decades, the emergence of new technology and regulations has opened up access to the benefits real estate like never before.
+No matter what method you choose, investing in real estate is an excellent way to add a new asset class to your portfolio and a potentially useful source of investment income.
+While real estate has been the asset of choice for wealthy investors for decades, the emergence of new technology and regulations has opened up access to the benefits of real estate like never before.